Publishing a Walrus Site

 This output tells you that, for each file in the folder, a new Walrus blob was created, and the respective blob ID.
 Further, it prints the object ID of the Walrus Site object on Sui (so you can have a look in the explorer and use it to set the SuiNS name) and, finally, the URL at which you can browse the site.

-Note here that we are passing the example config assets/builder-example.yaml as the config for the site builder.
+Note here that we are passing the default config ./sites-config.yaml as the config for the site builder.
 The configuration file is necessary to ensure that the site-builder knows the correct Sui package for the Walrus Sites logic.

 More details on the configuration of the site-builder can be found under the advanced configuration section.